Home Learn Direct vs Regular Mutual Funds: What’s the Difference?

 Direct vs Regular Mutual Funds: Which one is the investor’s choice?

-We’ve been engaging in the debate of ‘Direct Mutual Fund vs Regular Mutual Fund’ for some time now, but it is important to understand that Direct and Regular plans are two variations of a single mutual fund strategy, managed by the same fund manager and investing in the same assets.
+We’ve been engaging in the debate of ‘Direct Mutual Fund vs Regular Mutual Fund’ for some time now.
+Still, it is essential to understand that direct and regular plans are two variations of a single mutual fund strategy managed by the same fund manager and investing in the same assets.
 The key distinction is that direct funds do not charge a commission, while regular funds do, in the form of transaction fees or distribution costs to brokers.
 This cost-saving feature results in lower expenses and a lower expense ratio for direct plans.

 Direct plans typically have a higher Net Asset Value (NAV) compared to regular plans.
 However, choosing between the two shouldn’t solely rely on NAV.
 Consider your investment knowledge and ability to manage your portfolio.
 For those lacking expertise, regular plans offer professional guidance with continuous portfolio monitoring and optimization, potentially leading to better returns despite higher fees.